 If you’re visiting Costa Rica in rainy season, here is our personal advice for a fun and safe trip.

-Tips for Visiting Costa Rica in Rainy Season
+Costa Rica Rainy Season

 Rainy season for most of the country is roughly beginning of May to beginning of December with the peak months September – November.
 It’s still hot and humid for the most part, except for high elevation areas which can get cold (around 60’s) at night.